python/devguide/setup.rst

 -------------------------

 CPython provides several compilation flags which help with debugging various things.
-While all of the known flags can be in the ``Misc/SpecialBuilds.txt`` file, the most critical one is the ``Py_DEBUG`` flag which creates what is known as a "pydebug" build.
+While all of the known flags can be found in the ``Misc/SpecialBuilds.txt`` file, the most critical one is the ``Py_DEBUG`` flag which creates what is known as a "pydebug" build.
 This flag turns on various extra sanity checks which help catch common issues.
-You should always develop under a pydebug build of CPython (only instance of when you shouldn't is if you are taking performance measurements).
+You should always develop under a pydebug build of CPython (the only instance of when you shouldn't is if you are taking performance measurements).

 Build dependencies
 ''''''''''''''''''

-The core CPython interpreter only needs a C compiler to build itself (both clang and gcc_ are known to work).
+The core CPython interpreter only needs a C compiler to build itself (both clang_ and gcc_ are known to work).
 However, some of the extension modules will need development headers for additional libraries (such as the ``zlib`` library for compression).
 Depending on what you intend to work on, you might need to install these